Zubaan Books: Meaning of Zubaan

 The word 'Zubaan' comes from Hindustani and means, literally, tongue, but it has many other meanings, such as voice, language, speech and dialect.

 Genres and imprints

 Zubaan has a considerable list of academic books examining issues of gender.
 It has a growing list of autobiographies of women, the best known of which is A Life Less Ordinary by Baby Halder.
 As part of its initiative to publish broadbased popular books, Zubaan regularly publishes fiction by women writers.
 Genres range from literary fiction to science fiction to speculative fiction.
 Under the imprint of Young Zubaan, there is also a growing list of fiction for the age group 6 to 18 including books like Riddle of the Seventh Stone.

+Zubaan also publishes general books: fiction as well as non-fiction that focuses on themes such as conflict studies, health, human rights, gender justice, history, cultural studies, and feminist and queer theory.

+The publishing house has also made efforts to promote writings from women authors from the Northeast region of India, for example, the anthology, Centrepiece: New Writing and Art from Northeast India, which features 21 artists and writers within the Northeast region.